shuvabratadey/stroboscope-using-arduino/README.md

 </br><img src="https://github.com/shuvabratadey/stroboscope-using-arduino/blob/main/Stroboscope%20Pictures/Right%20Side.jpg" width="500"/>

 # Conclusion:
 In conclusion, building a stroboscope using an Arduino board is a relatively simple and fun project.
-By using a LED strip or high-power LED and a potentiometer, we can create a flashing effect with a controllable frequency.
+By using a high-power LED and a potentiometer, we can create a flashing effect with a controllable frequency.
 The code examples provided in this article are just the beginning, and you can modify them to suit your needs or add additional features.